photobooth-app/photobooth-docs/docs/setup/camera_setup.md

 Setup is the same as for camera module 3 but with different resolution and no focuser module enabled.
 See also the chapter above to list resolutions.

 ### Arducam imx519

+Arducam is not active supported by the app.
+It could work, but fail any time if the underlying drivers break for example after an system update.

 Sony's imx519 sensor used in [Arducam's imx519 camera module](https://www.arducam.com/product/imx519-autofocus-camera-module-for-raspberry-pi-arducam-b0371/) is supported by the
 Raspberry Pi OS natively since about March 2023.